jtpotato/waveform-visualiser/README.md

 # waveform-visualiser

+> Two capabilities:
-Takes an audio file and creates a scrolling video of the waveform.
+> - Takes an audio file and creates a scrolling video of the waveform.
+> - Plays an audio file through a custom player.

+---

-More precise timing can then be done through editing.
-Output colours are optimised for editing (black/white, high contrast, easy to mask).
+Output colours of the waveform visualiser are optimised for editing (black/white, high contrast, easy to mask).

-This project was used as a tool in [secret project 🔥].
+This project might be used as a tool in [secret project 🔥].